CarolineDLX/The-Shape-of-Data----Persistent-Homology/README.md

 ## Genus 5 Surface
 Genus 5 surface should look like:
 <img width="190" alt="genus 5 surface" src="https://user-images.githubusercontent.com/120891991/208362844-7eaaea3f-4828-45a8-b5a6-2949aff2f860.png">
-The implicit surface equation of genus 5 surface is:
+The implicit surface equation of a genus 5 surface is:
 $$3 + 8 (x^4 + y^4 + z^4) = 8 (x^2 + y^2 + z^2)$$
 You can find more information [here](https://mathworld.wolfram.com/ChmutovSurface.html).